MichaelLawrenceDee/YGo-Percy-edopro-pre-script/README.md

 Duel.GetRandomNumber([int min = 0,]int max)

-Card.GetCardEffect(card, int code) returns all the effect with that code applied on a card
+Card.GetCardEffect(card[, int code]) returns all the effect with that code applied on a card.
+With no code or code=0 it will returna ll the effects applied on a card.

-Duel.GetPlayerEffect(int player, int code) returns all the effect with that code applied on the player
+Duel.GetPlayerEffect(int player, int code) returns all the effect with that code applied on the player.
+With no code or code=0 it will returna ll the effects applied on the player.

 Duel.GetLinkedZone(int player) returns all the aviable linked zones a player has